How a Giant Psychiatric Hospital Company Tried To Spin Us — And Silence Its Staff

 UHS launched uhsthefacts.com, which said it was “setting the record straight” about the company’s operations.
 “The assertions made by BuzzFeed in its recent article contain numerous factual inaccuracies and non-contextualized mischaracterizations of isolated events at a small minority of our 200+ facilities,” it stated.

-Last December, we published a second article about UHS, focusing on a six-year-old boy whom one of the company’s Florida hospitals tried to hold against his family’s wishes.
+Last December, we published a second article about UHS, focusing on a 6-year-old boy whom one of the company’s Florida hospitals tried to hold against his family’s wishes.

 In April, a third story — about Shadow Mountain Behavioral Health, one of the corporation’s psychiatric hospitals in Oklahoma — used medical records, internal incident reports, surveillance video, and scores of interviews to report on riots, understaffing, and allegations of billing fraud.
 Just before the story was published, UHS registered shadowmountainthefacts.com.
 “Separating fact from fiction,” the site dismissed the stories about Shadow Mountain by the “digital entertainment site BuzzFeed” as the “latest unfortunate examples of its ongoing abdication of subjective, fact-based journalism.”